 Landlords ignore these laws all the time - but when they do, Portland Defender helps tenants enforce their rights.
 We can even help tenants sue their landlords for money when landlords come into a home illegal.

-Even though you are a home renter, rather than a home owner, you still have privacy rights in your home.
+Even though you are a home renter, rather than a home owner, you still have a right to privacy in your home, including privacy from your landlord.
 Oregon has strict laws about when and how your landlord can come into your home (or even onto the area surrounding your home).
 Landlords ignore these laws all the time - but when they do, Portland Defender helps tenants enforce their rights.
 We can even help tenants sue their landlords for money when landlords come into a home illegally.

 Does a landlord need to tell me before they enter my home?

 Yes - almost 100% of the time, a landlord must give you at least 24 hours advance notice before they enter your home.
 The notice does not need to be in writing - it can be verbal.